5.2. Tying The Knot¶

 5.2.2.
 Practice TTK¶

-This problem will help you get comfortable with the TTK technique.
+The following problem will help you get comfortable with the TTK technique.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.

 When you provide your answer, remember to include the full denoted values, for example [ "Num", 0 ] and not just 0.